 - Next, cut the apples into quarters and remove the core with knife or use apple corer.
 Then chop the quarters into cubes and throw them into pot.
 Add some water – about ⅙-¼ of the volume of the apple cubes.
-For example, if you have 1 litre of apple cubes, add ⅙-¼ litre of water.
+For example, if you have 1 liter of apple cubes, add ⅙-¼ liter of water.

 - Bring to boil and simmer at a medium heat for about 6-7 minutes until the apple peels look translucent and apples are tender.
 The larger the volume, the more time it’ll take.
 You may also press the apple cubes down with a spoon a few times while cooking (check video below).

 - Add a bit of cinnamon and/or ginger powder and puree your applesauce with a help of immersion blender, food processor or food mill.
 If you’re after chunky applesauce, use potato masher.

 - Should your apples be quite sour, drip a few drops of liquid stevia into your applesauce.
 If you feel that your applesauce is too thick, add boiling water until you have the desired consistency.

 - Method: Boiling